Mesothelioma Hope Veterans Advocate Jonathan Nelson

 Serving Veterans Beyond the Uniform

-Jonathan retired as a major, having earned the Meritorious Service Medal, four Navy-Marine Corps Commendation Medals, and the Navy-Marine Corps Achievement Medal.
+Major Nelson retired having earned the Meritorious Service Medal, four Navy-Marine Corps Commendation Medals, and the Navy-Marine Corps Achievement Medal.

-Even after leaving active duty, Jonathan has continued to serve.
+Even after leaving active duty, Major Nelson has continued to serve.
 He has represented veterans through the Veterans Consortium Pro Bono Program, is a member of the Virginia State Bar, and is accredited by the Department of Veterans Affairs to assist former service members with their benefits.

 It’s my responsibility to know what a patient’s legal options are, especially within the Department of Veterans Affairs, and to make sure they are able to access benefits to which they’re entitled.”